 When you are in Montpelier, you'll notice that it is more blue-collar than most other communities in America.
 71.95% of Montpelier’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Montpelier is a town of production and manufacturing workers, professionals, and sales and office workers.
 There are especially a lot of people living in Montpelier who work in architecture and engineering (14.63%), office and administrative support (13.41%), and sales jobs (0.00%).

-Montpelier’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Montpelier’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Montpelier is very much a car-oriented town.
 This is because the population of Montpelier isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Montpelier is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Montpelier does not have a public transit system used by locals to get to and from work.

-The citizens of Montpelier are slightly less educated than the national average of 21.84% for the average city or town: 15.63% of adults in Montpelier have a bachelor's degree or advanced degree
+The percentage of adults in Montpelier with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.63% of adults in Montpelier have a bachelor's degree or advanced degree.

 The per capita income in Montpelier in 2022 was $41,074, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
 This equates to an annual income of $164,296 for a family of four.